 Mix ¼ teaspoon of sea salt into 1 coffee mug of boiling water and leave to cool until bearable.
 It is important to stick to this measurement and to use sea salt as other salts have chemicals added to them to stop them clumping which will irritate your piercing.
 Also, where possible, boil your water in a microwave to avoid the bacteria that lurk in the bottom of your kettle.

 Make sure your hands are clean and then take the cup and completely immerse your piercing in the water for 5-10mins – or until the water feels cool on your skin.
-Sometimes filling a shot or wine glass with the mixture and bringing it to your piercing is easier than leaning over the cup itself.
+Sometimes filling a small container with the mixture and sitting in it is easier than bringing a mug up to the piercing.